-I am a Postdoc researcher in the Time in Translation project at Utrecht University in the Netherlands.
-The project uses among others things translation mining, making use of large corpora to find translation equivalents, to map out the semantics of the PERFECT in five european languages: English, Dutch, German, French and Spanish.
+I did a one-year Postdoc in the Time in Translation project at Utrecht University in the Netherlands.
+The project uses among others things translation mining, making use of large corpora to automatically find translation equivalents, to map out the semantics of the perfect tense in five European languages: English, Dutch, German, French and Spanish.

 My PhD project was on the lexical semantics of verbs and adverbs, and their compositional behaviour in verb-adverb modification.
 Based on data from corpus studies and experiments, I pinned down the contribution of the lexicon to the modification of force verbs through manner adverbs and agent-oriented adverbs.
 Please go here for the announcement of my dissertation on Linguistlist (my dissertation is open access and free to download via the provided book url), and here for a (Dutch) blog post discussing my dissertation.
 My dissertation was short-listed for the Dutch linguistic dissertation prize “AVT dissertatieprijs” in spring 2019.